PRIDE-R/prideR/README.md

 ## About

 This is an R package to obtain data from the EMBL-EBI Proteomics Repository Identifications Database (PRIDE).
 It uses its RESTful Web Service for that purpose.

+Currently, the following domain entities are supported:

+* Projects
+* Proteins, in the context of a given project

 ### Installation

-First, we need to install *devtools*:
+First, we need to install `devtools`:

     install.packages(devtools)
     library(devtools)